haleymac/Mini-Data-Analysis-Haley-MacDonald/README.md

 # Mini-Data-Analysis-Haley-MacDonald
-Repository for Haley MacDonald's Mini Data Analysis
+This is the repository for Haley MacDonald's Mini Data Analysis

-Files included in this repository:

-mini-data-analysis.Rmd: this file was provided by the STAT545 instructors as a template for our mini-data analysis.
-I have updated it with R code and comments that fulfill all of the tasks laid out in the original document.
-I formatted the document with R markdown formatting so it would appear in a way that makes sense when knitted into an html file

-mini-data-analysis.md: this file was created when the similarly titled .Rmd file (described above) was 'knit' into a github_document
+The folders and files in this repository contain the edited Rmd files provided to us by the STAT545 class for milestones 1 and 2, as well as their knitted md counterparts.
+There is also output from the code used in these analysis.

+To engage with mini data analysis milestone 1:
+  Enter the mini-project-1_files folder and find the mini-project-1 .Rmd and .md files.
+View the .md file to get a properly formatted view of the document with output from the code blocks.
+Pull the .Rmd file into Rstudio to edit and run the code on your own machine.
+To view images created by the code for making plots in this project view the figure-gfm folder.

+To engage with mini data analysis milestone 2:
+    Same as for milestone 1, but. substituting mini-project-2 in the instructions.